legalesign/ls-document-viewer/readme.md

 ## Widget Modes

 ### Editor Mode
 Full-featured template creation and editing with all available tools.
+This is intended for work flows where a highly reusable template with roles is helpful.
+If your intention is to only use your document once (perhaps your document generation system has already filled in all the client information) then you may want to consider *compose* mode instead.

 ```html
 <ls-document-viewer mode="editor" ...></ls-document-viewer>